jaimemartinmartin15/jaimeelingeniero.es/README.md

 Deploys are done when you push a new tag to the server.
 That is how the [workflow](.github\workflows\build-and-publish.yml) is configured.

-Create a tag in the commit to deploy and push it to the server.
+Create a tag on the commit to deploy and push it to the server.
+The workflow file in that commit will be used!
+Be careful!